cwhelchel/hunterlog/docs/USER_GUIDE.md

 - PARK Stats: downloaded from pota website. hunter_parks.csv
 - OP Stats: import of a adif log containing hunts of activator callsigns
 - LOC Stats: download from pota website. program/location data
+- HAMALERT: gives a list of unhunted parks in a location (state)

 These are described in detail in the [Stats Guide](STATS.md).
 But they will have a progress indicator that will disappear when they are done processing as some of these operations take a long time.

+The ALERTS menu allows you to configure alerts that will popup on the main menu bar to notify you of parks you may want to hunt.
+It's described in [Alerts Guide](ALERTS.md)

 ## QSO Entry